MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-entra-id.md

 ### Scopes

-[Scopes](https://learn.microsoft.com/entra/identity-platform/v2-permissions-and-consent) tell Azure AD the level of access that the application is requesting.
+[Scopes](https://learn.microsoft.com/entra/identity-platform/v2-permissions-and-consent) tell Microsoft Entra ID the level of access that the application is requesting.
 Note the Microsoft Graph scopes requested by this application by referring to [application.yml](./src/main/resources/application.yml).

 - By default, this application sets the scopes value to `https://graph.microsoft.com/User.Read`.
 - The `User.Read` scope is for accessing the information of the currently-signed-in user from the [/me endpoint](https://graph.microsoft.com/v1.0/me).
 - Valid requests to the [/me endpoint](https://graph.microsoft.com/v1.0/me) must contain the `User.Read` scope.

-Upon signing in, Azure AD presents a consent dialogue to the user, based on the scopes requested by the application.
+Upon signing in, Microsoft Entra ID presents a consent dialogue to the user, based on the scopes requested by the application.
 If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting **Access Token**.

 In this app, the `graphAuthorizedClient` (see previous section) surfaces the **Access Token** that proves which the scopes the user has consented to.
 The app leverages this to create an instance of `GraphServiceClient` (discussed above) that handles Graph requests.